Introduction – a varied landscape

 All the fruit trees and currants / berries in the orchard and all vegetables (including tomatoes, corn, zucchini, etc) are heritage plants.
 The chooks are also all heritage breeds.

-The orchard contains plum, apple, pear, nectarine, peach, hazelnut and lemon trees as well as feijoa, black and red currants, raspberries, blackberries and rhubarb.
+The orchard contains 3 plum, 4 apple, 4 pear, 1 nectarine, 1 peach, 2 hazelnut, 2 lemon and 2 feijoa trees, as well as black and red currants, raspberries, boysenberries, thornless blackberries and rhubarb, and many herbs.

 The camp is temporary, but comfortable, consisting of two containers and two old steel site caravans (stripped and rebuilt) surrounding a covered courtyard.